 Skip to content

-Under guidelines issued by the Appropriations Committee, each Representative may request funding for projects in their community for fiscal year 2024 – although only a handful may actually be funded.
+Under guidelines issued by the Appropriations Committee, each Representative may request funding for projects in their community – although only a handful may actually be funded.
 Projects are restricted to a limited number of federal funding streams, and only state and local governments and eligible non-profit entities are permitted to receive funding.
-Additional information on the reforms governing Community Project Funding.
+Additional information on the rules governing Community Project Funding.

 In compliance with House Rules and Committee requirements, Congresswoman Clark has certified that she, her spouse, and her immediate family have no financial interest in any of the projects she has requested.

-NOTE: The projects listed are for FY25.
+NOTE: The projects listed are for FY26.
 You can also view last year's CPF funding requests or Transportation and Infrastructure Projects.

 Recipient: